Why you need to dive this underwater shipwreck in Queensland

 The ultimate in diving is undoubtedly liveaboard diving, where you can stay on a boat for multiple days and reach remote and amazing sites, like the northern Great Barrier Reef.

-If you’re just starting out in the world of regulators and BCDs, there are numerous places where you can learn to dive in Queensland, including on our magnificent Reef.
+If you’re just starting out in the world of regulators and BCDs, there are numerous places where you can learn to dive in Queensland, including on the magnificent Great Barrier Reef.